pinterest/rocksplicator/README.md

 ## How to build your owner service based on RocksDB replicator & cluster management libraries.
 There is an example counter service under examples/counter_service/, which demonstrated a typical usage pattern for RocksDB replicator.

+## Automated cluster management and recovery
+Please check cluster_management directory for Helix powered automated cluster management and recovery.

-## Commands for cluster management
+## Commands for cluster management (The following is for script driven cluster management, which has been deprecated)
 The cluster mangement tool rocksdb_admin.py is under rocksdb_admin/tool/.

 Before using the tool, we need to generate python client code for Admin interface as follows.